wp-plugins/addthis/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Bug Fixes, more filters, small tweak to options

 = 2.0.0 =
 More and better options for sharing widgets.
 Redesigned analytics dashboard widget and interface.